alexbielen/chainsmoke/README.md

 ```
 So, we have a logger and an email validation function.
 Cool, but not that cool.
 What's next?

-After validating the email, we would like to save the email to some database and then send a message to the email.
+After validating the email, we would like to then send a message to the email.
 The initial requirements look like this:

 1) Validate the email

-2) Persist the email to a datastore
-3) Send a message to the email
+2) Send a message to the email

 Here's a first attempt: